ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 rosie copy {{ ras_id }}
 ```
 2. **Run the RAS**<br>
-From within the suite directory:
+From within the RAS directory:
 ```
 rose suite-run
 ```